oban-bg/oban/README.md

 Successful jobs should return `:ok` or an `{:ok, value}` tuple.
-The value returned from `perform/1` is used to control whether the job is treated as a success, a failure, discarded completely or deferred until later.
+The value returned from `perform/1` is used to control whether the job is treated as a success, a failure, cancelled or deferred for retrying later.

 See the `Oban.Worker` docs for more details on failure conditions and `Oban.Telemetry` for details on job reporting.